tessercat/daoistic-book/daodejing/41/english.md

 If it wasn't funny,
 it wouldn't be Dao.

-That's why we tell them,
+That's why we have these sayings.

 The right way seems wrong,
 the easy way seems hard,